XTSFormer: Cross-Temporal-Scale Transformer for Irregular-Time Event Prediction in Clinical Applications: Methodology

-For predicting event time, we add another dense layer on top of $H_L$ to learn the distribution parameters of the temporal point process, specifically the scale parameter $\lambda$ and shape parameter $\gamma$.
-Unlike the typical use of an exponential distribution, we opt for the Weibull distribution \cite{rinne2008weibull} to model the intensity function.
+\textbf{Event time prediction} For predicting event time, we add another dense layer on top of $H_L$ to learn the distribution parameters of the temporal point process, specifically the scale parameter $\lambda$ and shape parameter $\gamma$.
+The proposed framework can use the Weibull distribution \cite{rinne2008weibull} to model the intensity function.
 The exponential distribution, a specific case of the Weibull distribution with $\gamma=1$, has a constant intensity function suggesting events occur with a uniform likelihood, irrespective of past occurrences.
 This characteristic makes it less suitable for scenarios where historical events are influential.
 Conversely, the Weibull distribution, with its variable hazard function that can be increasing, decreasing, or constant, offers a flexible approach to modeling how past events impact future probabilities.
 The comparative effectiveness of these two distributions as intensity functions is explored in the experimental section of our study.

 We use the negative log-likelihood (NLL) of event time as the loss function for event time prediction:

 where $t'$ is the label time.
 The final loss is $\mathcal{L} =(1-\alpha)\mathcal{L} _t+\alpha \mathcal{L} _p$, where $\alpha$ is a hyperparameter for trade-off.